Daniel Kalombo

 Government

-We aim to put together experts in metropolitan regions to find common solutions and advise multilateral to employ correct methods to distribute funding and development assistance.
 We will build new ideas of cities through the relationship between the physical and the environment and through different ideas and approaches of power and governance, especially by engaging African women.

 Professionals